Tuesday is for Counseling

 John 14:1–6 (ESV)

 So, in all your trials, in all your travels, in all the places of fear, and trouble, and confusion, and disappointment, and sorrow let your heart remember that He who died and rose for you is now preparing a place for you and He is coming back for you and He knows the way out of darkness and into the light.
-Run to Him.
+May you run to Him.
 Run to Him like a child in danger runs to his father.
 Run to Him because He keeps all his promises.
 Trust Him.